 Use descriptive titles for all pages

 Along with headlines outlining content on web pages, websites should have titles aptly describing the page’s topic or purpose.
-It’s because screen readers announce the ‘title’ element in the HTML code when loading web pages.
+When loading web pages, screen readers announce the ‘title’ element in the HTML code.
 Screen reader users save time otherwise spent scanning pages to determine their content this way.

 Website accessibility don’ts worth knowing